Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-edge-identity/edge-identity-faq.md

 ## Q: I use multiple XDM schemas enabled for Profile, can I use different primary identifiers for each?
 ### A: Yes

-The [IdentityMap](./edge-identity-api-reference#identitymap) in the AEP Edge Identity extension is automatically included on each call to [Edge.sendEvent](../edge/edge-api-reference#sendevent).
-When using multiple Experience Data Model (XDM) schemas where each uses a different primary identifier, you will need to pass the primary identifier with each request, instead of marking a primary identifier in the AEP Edge Identity `IdentityMap`.
+The [IdentityMap](./edge-identity-api-reference#identitymap) in the Identity for Edge Network extension is automatically included on each call to [Edge.sendEvent](../edge/edge-api-reference#sendevent).
+When using multiple Experience Data Model (XDM) schemas where each uses a different primary identifier, you will need to pass the primary identifier with each request, instead of marking a primary identifier in the Identity for Edge Network `IdentityMap`.

 {% tabs %}
 {% tab title="Android" %}